From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 Tuck into Festive boards and seasonal delights throughout December.
 With a roaring fire and glass of red in hand, there's no better place to feel the Christmas spirit, whether you're a party of one or twelve gathered round the table.

-Grab your ski pass and get ready to party on the piste as Après Ski Party returns to the Putting Green at The Kennels for the ultimate Christmas party.
+Grab your ski pass and get ready to party on the piste at The Après Ski Party at The Kennels.
+Après Ski is the ultimate outdoor Christmas party and the perfect opportunity to celebrate your year with colleagues and friends.

 Get ready to celebrate the festive season in style with a standout Christmas party.
 This year, swap the usual office gathering for an unforgettable team experience at the Goodwood Estate.
 Whether it's a friendly competition on the golf course at The Downs, an exhilarating driving adventure at Goodwood Motor Circuit, or a festive clay shooting session in our arena, there's something for everyone to kick off the Christmas season!